502107/PrimerDesign-nf/README.md

     - The reference isolate is sorted and the gene extracted from the location specified in the annotation.

 2. Padding the gene:
-   - If the size of the gene is less than 1,500 bp, we add a 500 bp padding on either ends.
-   - If it's more than 1,500 bp, we add 250 bp padding.
+   - Add 500 bp padding regardless of gene size.

 3. Verifying diversity:
    - We do a quick search to see if the sequence is repeated anywhere else.
-If yes, we add 500 bp padding, to the already padded gene, and search again.
+If yes, we add 500 bp padding to the already padded gene, and search again.

 ### BLAST
 > Process: BlastSearch